Print

 Instructions

 3. Pour the hot milk mixture over the egg yolk/sugar mixture, stirring vigorously with the whisk.
-Pour everything back into the saucepan, and cook over low heat, constantly stirring, until the cream thickens (30 seconds to a minute).
+Pour everything back into the saucepan and cook over low heat, stirring constantly, until the cream thickens (30 seconds to a minute).
+Don't stop stirring while cooking the cream to prevent it from sticking to the bottom of the pan.

 4. Pour the pastry cream into a clean, shallow dish and remove the vanilla pod.
-If you see cream lumps, pass the cream through a fine-mesh sieve, or use an immersion blender.
+If you see cream lumps, pass the cream through a fine-mesh sieve or use an immersion blender.
 Otherwise, omit this step.

 8. To make the Diplomat cream, transfer the pastry cream to a clean mixing bowl and whip it for a few moments.
 Gently fold 1/3 of the whipped cream into the pastry cream with a rubber spatula.
 Then add the remaining whipped cream and gently mix, working in the same direction and lifting the cream from the bottom of the bowl.